 Abstract

 The determination of the radionuclide (RN) release from the primary system is a challenging task, as there is significant uncertainty involved in the modelling of RN transport owing to the complex physio-chemical process following a core melt.
 The RN release and transport is mainly controlled by their diffusion characteristics in the fuel, chemical interactions between RNs and coolant, their physical form, to mention a few phenomena.
 In the present work, a thermo-chemical equilibrium approach is adopted to study the release behaviour of RN from the core & coolant to the cover gas and containment volume.
 We would consider this approach as the first step towards mechanistic model development for oxide fueled Sodium cooled Fast Reactors (SFRs).
 To study the release behavior of RN, a medium-sized oxide fueled, pool type SFR (1250 MWt) is chosen as a reference design.
 For the analysis, unprotected loss of flow accident (ULOFA) initiated by tripping of both the coolant pumps without reactor shutdown, resulting in whole core melt is considered.
 The analysis is performed for different temperatures with two mixing assumptions, i.e., ideal mixture assumption and real mixture assumption and the results are compared using previously calculated released value for no mixture.
 The ideal mixture follows Raoult's law.
 Whereas in the real mixture assumption, the excess functions and solubility are considered.
 With the help of equilibrium species distribution, the release fractions (RFs) are evaluated.
-From the calculations, we observed that the amount of oxygen available for the reaction affects the release of lanthanides and the barium-strontium group (For example, Eu and Sr).
+From the calculations, we observe that the amount of oxygen available for the reaction affects the release of lanthanides and the barium-strontium group (For example, Eu and Sr).
 Additionally, various mixture assumptions have an impact on the release estimate of the RN.
 Finally, a sensitivity study is performed for the release control volume to include containment volume.

 INTRODUCTION